draios/sysdig/userspace/sysdig/man/csysdig.md

     Incremental filtering of the view entries.

 **F5, e**
-  'echo FDs' for the selection, i.e. view FD input/output for the currently highlited entry.
+  'echo FDs' for the selection, i.e. view FD input/output for the currently highlighted entry.

 **F6, d**
-  'dig' into the selection, i.e. view sysdig events for the currently highlited entry.
+  'dig' into the selection, i.e. view sysdig events for the currently highlighted entry.
 Refer to the sysdig man page to learn about interpreting the content of this window.

 **F7**
   Show the help page for the currently displayed view.